This Automower 435X AWD is an upgrade from my 330X, See review here.

 Like the 330x and unlike the 235ACX the 435X has a bad physical top design (and they just got a Red Dot Award!!!), as low hanging branches of trees or a hedge catches the stop handle.
 It has happened once or twice every week.
 (And as the app ‘thinks’ a human pressed the stop, you do not even get notified that the mower got caught, a simple warning after say 30 minutes where it was neither lifted or moved after stop, would do the trick – unfinished software…)

-It primarily drives with the broad part with the cutting motor in front. but can freely mow in both direction.
-When searching for the docking station it goes with the small ‘rear’ part first.
+It primarily drives with the broad part (holding the cutting motor) in front. but can freely mow in both directions.
+When searching for the docking station along the guide wire it goes with the small ‘rear’ part first.

-The prinicpal idea and many of the pros and cons, are the same as the earlier ones, so if you are new to Automowers you should check the old review here too.
+The principal idea and many of the pros and cons, are the same as the earlier ones, so if you are new to Automowers you should check the old review here too for Pros and Cons.

-The Automower software is currently very unfinished, so Husqvarna Denmark has been reluctant to even allow the dealers to actually sell the new mowers, despite they have had them in stock since April!!
+The Automower software is currently very unfinished, so Husqvarna Denmark has been reluctant to even allow the dealers to actually sell the new mowers late summer of 2019, despite they have had them in stock since April 2019!!

 There are also some navigating bugs when it navigate in closed places, e.g. a tree close to the edge of the lawn.
-It often ends in a situation where it claims “collision error”, but a simple manually triggered retry, and it more often than not gets free, so a little more retry before giving up would be nice…
+It often ends in a situation where it claims “collision error”, but a simple manually triggered retry, and it more often than not gets free, so a few more retries before giving up would be nice…

-One of the expected upgrades is that is should forthwith offer OTA updates, previously models updates required a PAID visit to the dealer.
+One of the expected upgrades is that it should forthwith offer OTA updates, previously models updates required a PAID visit to the dealer.

 To detect if spot cutting was needed on the older models they measured how much work the cutting motor did.